 Thus the next non-equine animal is Carousel Elephant ‘Jumbo’ from 1988.
 Like Sir Cuthbert, his edition size is 750.
 Jumbo’s designer is unknown but it was not Susan Eaton.
-He is 12.5” high to the top of his trunk, his original issue price was $1850 and he still appears on the Cybis site for $3275.
+He is 12.5” high to the top of his trunk, and his original issue price was $1850.

 Because 1989 was the Golden Anniversary year for Cybis, their carousel figure was the elaborate Golden Thunder.
 Seen here, his decoration includes head-shots of all the prior Cybis carousel animals.

 After 1989 there was another several years’ hiatus which was broken in 1994 by the Carousel Buffalo.
 Even though the Cybis website, which was last updated in late 2008, describes this as “one of their newest additions” the mold mark clearly shows a copyright year of 1994.
 This is either a case of a delayed issue (as with the Goat) or of the Cybis website entry not being updated after 1994.
 I strongly suspect it’s the latter!
 This is an edition of 750 and is 12” high overall.
-Current pricing on the Cybis website is $2975.
 Designer is unknown; it was not Susan Eaton.

 The final piece in the full-size Cybis carousel series was the Carousel Reindeer, introduced in late 2008 – fourteen years after the Buffalo.
-Its designer is unknown but the style resembles Jumbo.
+Its designer is unknown (not Susan Eaton) but the style resembles Jumbo.
 Matching the 12” height of the other pieces, the edition of 750 debuted at $2995.

 The Carousel II Collection

-The “Carousel II Collection” is an open (non-limited) series that contains only five animals: a pony, a bear, a bull, a llama, and a tiger.
+The “Carousel II Collection” was an open (non-limited) series that contained only five animals: a pony, a bear, a bull, a llama, and a tiger.
 They were introduced in 1988 and 1989; any 1989 introductory/production pieces should bear the special 50th Anniversary stamp.
-All of the animals are 7” high were originally priced at $675; they all appear on the Cybis site for $795 each.
+All of the animals are 7” high; they were originally priced at $675 and ended at $795.
 The designer of the set is unknown.